Middleton, Greater Manchester: Governance

 Lying within the historic county boundaries of Lancashire from the early 12th century, Middleton was once an ecclesiastical parish of the hundred of Salford, and in Oldham poor law union.

 In 1861 commissioners were established for the improvement of Middleton and Tonge townships or civil parishes.
 In 1878, the township of Alkrington and parts of the townships of Hopwood and Thornham were added to the area of the commissioners.
 It was in 1886 this territory was incorporated as a borough, giving it Borough status in the United Kingdom.
 Following the Local Government Act 1894 parts of Great Heaton and Little Heaton townships were added to the newly created Municipal Borough of Middleton, a local government district in the administrative county of Lancashire.
 In 1933 there were exchanges of territory between the borough of Middleton, the City of Manchester and Chadderton Urban District.
 In the same year, parts of Unsworth were amalgamated with Middleton, whilst part of it was moved to Royton Urban District.
 It was proposed in the Redcliffe-Maud Report that Middleton become part of a new Metropolitan Borough of Oldham, however, following the Local Government Act 1972, the Municipal Borough of Middleton was abolished and its territory became part of the Metropolitan Borough of Rochdale within the metropolitan county of Greater Manchester.
+The council was based at Parkfield House.

 The Middleton parliamentary constituency was created by the Redistribution of Seats Act 1885.
 It was abolished in 1918 when Middleton became part of the Middleton and Prestwich constituency.